Hundreds of Chinese workers protest after Microsoft Nokia deal

-DONGGUAN, China Hundreds of workers shouted slogans on Wednesday outside a Nokia NOK1V.HE factory in southern China to protest against what they called unfair compensation after the company sold its mobile telephones business to Microsoft Corp (MSFT.O).
+DONGGUAN, China Nov 20 Hundreds of workers shouted slogans on Wednesday outside a Nokia factory in southern China to protest against what they called unfair compensation after the company sold its mobile telephones business to Microsoft Corp.

 Lack of trust in employers has often led Chinese workers to balk at takeovers they fear will harm employment conditions.